are these visits guided/organised by people from belexpo?

 There is a park behind the T&T site, where children can play and discover nature.
 Here is a map and some activities.

 In November 2018, an obelisk dedicated to Human Rights was erected in this park.
 Find it and use it to raise awareness among your students.

-On request, we can also offer you a discovery of the work of soil technicians: you will meet soil inspectors who work in the Brussels Region and who will introduce you to their trade in the field; your students will take a sample with the help of augers (soil drills).
+On request, we can also offer you a discovery of the work of soil technicians: you will meet soil inspectors who work in the Brussels Region and who will introduce you to their field; your students will learn how to take a sample with the help of augers (soil drills).